Support the Arts

 Dittmar Gallery is a student-operated gallery that enlightens and challenges the Northwestern University community with the works of emerging and underrepresented artists from the Chicago area and the Midwest.

 Pick-Staiger Concert Hall is only one of Northwestern’s venues that hosts major orchestral, band, the ever popular Segovia Series and choral performances.

 School of Communication focuses on educating tomorrow’s performing arts professionals as well as conducting research that spans radio/TV/film to communication science and disorders.

 Virginia Wadsworth Wirtz Center for Performing Arts

-Virginia Wadsworth Wirtz Center for Performing Arts hosts performing arts events that include Main Stage and Stage on Screen productions as well as the American Music Theatre Project and the student run Waa-Mu Show.
+Virginia Wadsworth Wirtz Center for Performing Arts hosts performing arts events that include Main Stage and Stage on Screen productions as well as the student run Waa-Mu Show.